 - The City uses a modified cash basis for presentation of budgetary data.
 Revenues are recognized when the cash is received, while expenditures include cash payments for goods and services as well as encumbrances (a commitment to purchase goods and services, and includes one or more year’s payments depending on the relationship between the services rendered and the stream of payments).

 - The data is solely for the City of Upper Arlington and does not include financial data from any outside entities.

-The financial statements appearing in the CAFR are prepared in conformance with Generally Accepted Accounting Principles (GAAP) and audited by an independent auditing firm.
-The numbers contained within the CAFR are obtained by employing the basis of accounting principles as prescribed by the Governmental Accounting Standards Board (GASB).
-The City’s CAFR documents have received a Certificate of Achievement of Excellence in Financial Reporting from the Government Finance Officers Association (GFOA) every year since 1987.
+The financial statements appearing in the Annual Report are prepared in conformance with Generally Accepted Accounting Principles (GAAP) and audited by an independent auditing firm.
+The numbers contained within the Annual Report are obtained by employing the basis of accounting principles as prescribed by the Governmental Accounting Standards Board (GASB).
+The City’s Annual Report documents have received a Certificate of Achievement of Excellence in Financial Reporting from the Government Finance Officers Association (GFOA) every year since 1987.

-Past Year CAFR documents can be accessed via Archives Portal – Finance search.
+Past Year Annual Report documents can be accessed via Archives Portal – Finance search.

 Popular Annual Financial Report (PAFR)